wp-plugins/woocommerce-for-japan/readme.txt

 4. Add and delete the field of company name.
 5. Change the order of Address input fields for Japan in Admin Control panel.
 ※This plugin is made by the WooCommerce Japanese reviewer.
+6. Add the field of Extra fee for COD.

 == Installation ==